-12.1.4.
+12.2.4.
 Known Limitations

-- Source and target servers need to be on the same version - Export and import organization should have the same name
+- Source and target servers need to be on the same version. - Export and import organization should have exactly the same name.
+The organization name is case sensitive.

 Chapter 13.
 Live Patching with SUSE Manager

 Performing a kernel update usually requires a system reboot.
 Common vulnerability and exposure (CVE) patches should be applied as soon as possible, but if you cannot afford the downtime, you can use Live Patching to inject these important updates and skip the need to reboot.